kylefox1/Quartz-Test/content/Garden-1/FrontierPortal-2021_1005-V0.1.md

--   A gateway to the DWeb
+-   A gateway to the DWeb (primarily through a foundational syllabus)

--   An explorable and fun platform to safely discover projects and teams
+-   ~~An explorable and fun platform to safely discover projects and teams~~

 -   A browser plugin?

 -   A place for educators to find resources to use in their own courses
--   A map to connect existing data and tech across the DWeb ecosystem
+-   A map to connect existing knowledge, data and tech across the Ledgerback Frontier

-%%
-## Security

-The Ledgerback portal will:

--   Guide people to community-verified projects and teams

--   ~~Help people take responsibility for their own security~~

--   Collaborate with teams and connect with existing data and tech across the ecosystem
-%%

-# Foundational Knowledge
+# Foundational Knowledge/Syllabus